HalsSwetz/budgee-business-budgeting-app/README.md

 ## Next Steps/Stretch Goals

 - Tagging individual items to make the database searchable by any tag a user chooses to apply to many items
-- Mobile access to the Application for easy and fast additions of actual budget items
+- Mobile access to the application for easy and fast additions of actual budget items
-- Team accounts with multi-user support
+- Team accounts with multi-user capability
 - Better connection and tracking with monthly income tools like Quickbooks
 - Email reminders for monthly entries